cardano-foundation/testnets-cardano-org/resources/content/pages/plutus-pioneer-program/plutus-pioneer-program-en.md

     When can I join?
     -------------------

     Our second course started in early July and will run through to the end of August.
-Depending on demand, we plan to open up a third cohort later in the autumn, so please register your interest today to hear more in due course.
+Depending on demand, we plan to open up a third cohort later in the autumn, so please register your interest to hear more in due course.

     How can I register for the Plutus pioneer program?
     --------------------------------------------------

-    If you are interested in joining the second round of this program, please complete the registration form below.
-You will receive a short application form, and we will be in touch.
+    If you are interested in joining the third round of this program, please complete the registration form below.
+You will receive a short application form, and we will be in touch when we have fresh course dates to offer.

     Will I be certified?
     --------------------